mitdbg/datascienceclass/lab_6/README.md

 **Task 1** Fill in the blanks in `spark-code/Task1.py` which is Spark program that outputs the top-100 most frequent words in Dune novel series by Frank Herbert using [Spark's RDD APIs](https://spark.apache.org/docs/latest/rdd-programming-guide.html#rdd-operations).
 We provide the first line of the program which reads the files for you.

 Your program should:
-1. first, split lines into words by whitespace
+1. first, replace the following set of punctuation [:=,!'".?] (not including '[' and ']') in every line of text with whitespace
-2. then, replace the following set of punctuation [:=,!'".?] (not including '[' and ']') with whitespace
+2. then, split lines into words by whitespace
 3. then, lower case all of the words
 4. finally, compute the word frequencies